AmyLei96/covid-19-exploratory-analysis/README.md

 tracking the number of cases, deaths, and recoveries in each country have become publicly available.

 ## Raw Data
-Raw data for the cumulative number of confirmed cases, deaths, and recoveries in each country observed by date since January 22, 2020 is aggregated by Johns Hopkins University and transformed to CSV files.
-The dataset is complemented by additional datasets with individual level information and hosted on [Kaggle] (https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)
+Raw data for the cumulative number of confirmed cases, deaths, and recoveries in each country observed by date since January 22, 2020 is aggregated by Johns Hopkins University and transformed to a CSV file hosted on [Kaggle] (https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset).

+## Objectives
+- To demonstrate the ease in utility of the pandas and matplotlib libraries in Python for exploratory analysis
+- To highlight the severity of the coronavirus outbreak in the most affected countries as of March 2020
+- To suggest insights into the correlation between the effectiveness of governmental regulations and the increase in cases in each country
+- To provide a foundation for future predictive analysis